Religion & Thought

 What Is Challah?
 The Sabbath Bread, the Separated Dough, and the Loaf That Became a Jewish Icon

-Challah is the rich Jewish bread associated with Shabbat and holidays, and the term also refers to the ritual separation of dough.
+Challah is the Jewish bread associated with Shabbat and holidays, and the word also names the mitzvah of separating dough.

 That is true, but it misses half the meaning.
 Challah names both a loaf and a mitzvah.